 - Mongolia is a relatively calm country, but you should beware of pickpockets in public areas and it wouldn’t hurt to be aware of your surroundings at all times.
 Don’t forget to back up all your photos and documents.
-If you loose your camera, phone or laptop at least you will be able to save your photos and documents.
-We also advice you to scan your travel documents such as passports, ID and more and send it to your email.
+If you lose your camera, phone or laptop at least you will be able to save your photos and documents.
+We also advise you to scan your travel documents such as passports, ID and more and send it to your email.

 - You should be extra careful when crossing the street as some streets don’t have any pedestrian signals or some drivers may decide to not stop to let you cross.

-- It is good to have a travel insurance to protect yourself from possible financial loss during your trip.
+- It is good to have travel insurance to protect yourself from possible financial loss during your trip.

 - Share your itinerary to your friends and family, contact them from time to time to update about your whereabouts.
-They will be aware of your whereabouts and will take necessary measurements if they don’t hear from you back in time.
+They will be aware of your whereabouts and will take the necessary measurements if they don’t hear from you back in time.